| 27 June 2006 CBC failed to properly distribute

 pension plan surplus earmarked for employees and retirees,

+an arbitrator has found.
 In a 131-page ruling, arbitrator Denis Nadeau states

 that the CBC erred by not following the recommendation